 The Area Under the Receiver Operator Characteristic (AUC) is a statistic which measures the strength of the association between the set of factors and recidivism.
 There is a moderately strong association between the set of factors and felony and violent felony recidivism (AUCs above .700) but a weaker association with felony sex recidivism.
-That is, in aggregate, demographics and criminal histories do not statistically control for differences among the study periods for felony sex recidivism.
+That is, in aggregate, demographics and criminal histories do not statistically control for differences among the study periods for felony sex recidivism as well as they do for felony and violent felony recidivism.